menu

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.33% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Not only is Syracuse a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a decent-sized population of people who are young, single, educated, and upwardly-mobile.
-This makes it a good choice for other relocating single professionals.
-Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.
+Not only is Syracuse a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
+That’s because Syracuse is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
+This makes Syracuse a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.

 Syracuse is an extremely ethnically-diverse city.
 The people who call Syracuse home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Syracuse residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Syracuse include Irish, Italian, German, English, and Polish.